 Back to case studies

-Product configuration trials reduced from 8–12 physical runs to 2–3; development cycle time cut by 60%.
+Product configuration trials reduced from 8 to 12 physical runs to 2 to 3; development cycle time cut by 60%.

 SENSOR DATALine speedNeedle penetrationTemperature profilesCalender pressureWeight and tensiletestsDIGITAL TWINPhysics-informed ML modelCalibrated on historicalproduction runsParameter simulatorTarget spec to predicted outputmapOut-of-spec risk scoringConfidence ranges with adjustmentsOUTPUTSimulationinterfacePredicted output profileCompliance scoreParameter adjustmentsFewer physical trials